collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Write Permission is an important concept in GitHub collaboration

-* If you have write permission to a repo, you can directly change the repo without submitting a request (pull request)
 * It doesn't matter what kind of repo you are contributing to, whether or not you have write permission to a repo determines how you contribute to it
+* If you have write permission to the repo, you can make changes directly within the repo
+* If you do not have write permission to the repo, you need to make a copy of the repo in your user account or an organization (the copy is called a fork), make your changes and submit a request for the changes to be accepted to the original repo that you want your changes to be merged with (this is called a pull request)

 <!--
 Definition of write